baseboxorg/community-node/sr_application/application.md

 									------------------
 Total expenses May 1 - June 26 = $315 + 100,000 TRX

 The recommended configuration is to use Amazon AWS with 25 Gbps network i/o but we have found a hosting service with a OC768 incoming network connection, offering 40 Gbps in and 10 Gbps out.
-We believe that the incoming network connection will be more critical for the Super Representative nodes, and the outbound connection will be used more with the Full Nodes.
+We believe that the incoming network connection will be critical for the Super Representative nodes, and the outbound connection will be used more with the Full Nodes.
 Therefore despite its shortcomings we believe there exists the potential for this service to be superlative to the de facto standard.

 Even though the largest configuration available at this host is 16 core / 200 GB ram, we are confident our initial setup will accommodate the estimated 2,000 TPS of the main net since our alpha configuration was able to produce blocks with 200 transactions during the test net operation.

 We will compare this against AWS and will use whichever service performs better.

-Data storage will use 10 TB encrypted SSD hot pluggable drive.
+Data storage will use 2 TB encrypted SSD hot pluggable drive, expandable to 10 TB.

 **`• Plans for hardware expansion`**
 Our witness node will start off with two identical server instances behind a HAProxy load balancer.
 This will provide us with redundancy and measurable performance of each node.
 We will deploy Full nodes on AWS which has a higher outbound network connection than our main node will employ.